-- Semantic sufficient condition for strong cut-admissibility: If every G-legal E-quasiframe can be refined into a G-legal frame for every set E of formulas, then G enjoys strong cut-admissibility (by refinement, we mean changing all I's to T's or F's). - Provides a uniform basis for semantic proofs of strong cut-admissibility in basic systems.
+- Semantic sufficient condition for cut-admissibility: If every G-legal quasiframe can be refined into a G-legal frame, then G enjoys cut-admissibility (by refinement, we mean changing all i's to T's or F's). - Provides a uniform basis for semantic proofs of cut-admissibility in basic systems.